User FAQ

 What does Minifetch actually do?

 Websites can publish a robots.txt file that says "don't access these pages."
 We obey those rules.
-This means some pages might return "blocked by robots.txt" instead of data - but it also means we're operating ethically and transparently by respecting site owners' intellectual property.
+This means Minifetch might return an error that says "blocked by robots.txt", or a simple 502 status error instead of data to indicate your target URL was explicitly blocked.
+It also means we're operating ethically and transparently by respecting site owners' intellectual property.
+We do not charge users for explicitly blocked pages like this.

-For our users, we offer a free "Check URL" button to see if a URL is likely accessible or blocked by robots.txt before spending credits to fetch it.
+We also offer a free "Check URL" button (and API endpoint) to see if a URL is likely accessible or blocked by robots.txt before spending credits to fetch it.
+For full policies, check our Terms of Service.

 What does the "Check URL" button do?

-For our users, we offer a free "Check URL" button to see if a URL is likely accessible or blocked by robots.txt before spending credits to fetch it.
+In the browser, we offer a free "Check URL" button (and API endpoint) to see if a URL is likely accessible or blocked by robots.txt before spending credits to fetch it.

 We cannot guarantee a URL will be accessible just based on robots.txt.
 A site may block access for many reasons.
 Checking robots.txt first is a reasonable step before fetching to ensure success.